puzzlepeaches/awesome-password-spraying/README.md

   </a>
 </p>

-> A curated list of password spraying tools, projects, and resources.
-Note that at this time this project focuses on password spraying tools and resources for Microsoft Office 365 and Azure Entra environments primarily.
-Please, help organize these resources so that they are easy to find and understand for newcomers.
+A curated list of password spraying tools, projects, and resources.

+Note that this project primarily focuses on password-spraying tools and resources for Microsoft Office 365 and Azure Entra environments.
+Please help organize these resources so that they are easy for newcomers to find and understand.
 PRs are welcome and encouraged!

 **Not all of the code in these frameworks has been audited for security or opsec.
 Use at your own risk.
 Always read code before you run it!**